dnidever/doppler/docs/index.rst

 The default, multi-step approach using the Cannon is:

-1. Get initial RV using cross-correlation with rough sampling of Teff/logg/[Fe/H] parameter space (Teff/logg/[Fe/H]/[Alpha/H] for the Payne).
+1. Get initial RV using cross-correlation with rough sampling of Teff/logg/[Fe/H] parameter space.
-2.

-1. Fit Teff/logg/[Fe/H]/RV using Doppler
-2. Fit Teff/logg/[Fe/H]/RV + vsini with Doppler model
+2. Get improved Cannon stellar parameters using initial RV.
+3. Improved RV using better Cannon template.
+4. Improved Cannon stellar parameters.
-3. Fit stellar parameters (Teff/logg/[Fe/H]/[alpha/H]), RV and broadening (Vrot/Vmicro)
+5. Full least-squares fitting of all stellar parameters and RV.
-4. Fit each element one at a time holding everything else fixed
-5. Fit everything simultaneously
+6. Run fine-grid in RV using template from previous step
+7. Run MCMC (if requested).

 The approach with the Payne is:

-1. Get initial RV using cross-correlation with rough sampling of Teff/logg/[Fe/H] parameter space (Teff/logg/[Fe/H]/[Alpha/H] for the Payne).
+1. Get initial RV using cross-correlation with rough sampling of Teff/logg/[Fe/H]/[alpha/Fe] parameter space.
-2.

-1. Fit Teff/logg/[Fe/H]/RV using Doppler
-2. Fit Teff/logg/[Fe/H]/RV + vsini with Doppler model
-3. Fit stellar parameters (Teff/logg/[Fe/H]/[alpha/H]), RV and broadening (Vrot/Vmicro)
-4. Fit each element one at a time holding everything else fixed
-5. Fit everything simultaneously
+2. Least-squares fitting of all desired Payne labels and RV, using best-fit of previous step as initial guess.
+3. Run fine-grid in RV using best-fit template from previous step.
+4. Run MCMC (if requested).

 When jointfit is used,
 1. Run regular |Doppler| fit on each spectrum separately.
-2.
-3.
+2. Find weighted mean of all labels and Vhelio.
+3. Fit all spectra simultaneously determining one set of labels and a separate RV for each spectrum.

 |Doppler| can be called from python directly or the command-line script `doppler` can be used.